DavidLDawes/lightwalletd/README.md

 ---

 # Overview
 [lightwalletd](https://github.com/Asherda/lightwalletd) is a backend service that provides a bandwidth-efficient interface to the VerusCoin blockchain.
 Currently, lightwalletd supports the Sapling protocol version as its primary concern.
 The intended purpose of lightwalletd is to support the development of mobile-friendly shielded light wallets.

-The VerusCOin developers are porting this to the VerusCoin VRSC chain now.
-This version uses verusd rather than zcashd, but still has the old zcashd hashing support so it does not work yet.
-It thinks we are stuck at a reord immediately.
-Next PR should fix that and get lightwalletd working properly against VerusCoin's VESC chain using verusd.
+The VerusCoin developers ported lightwalletd to the VerusCoin VRSC chain now.
+This version uses verusd rather than zcashd, and supports the correct VerusHash implem,entations through V2b2.

-lightwalletd is a backend service that provides a bandwidth-efficient interface to the Zcash blockchain for mobile and other wallets, such as [Zecwallet](https://github.com/adityapk00/zecwallet-lite-lib).
+lightwalletd is a backend service that provides a bandwidth-efficient interface to the VerusCOin blockchain for mobile and other wallets, such as [Zecwallet](https://github.com/adityapk00/zecwallet-lite-lib).

 Lightwalletd has not yet undergone audits or been subject to rigorous testing.
 It lacks some affordances necessary for production-level reliability.
 We do not recommend using it to handle customer funds at this time (April 2020).